 For the 2018/19 academic year GITEP SCITT has formed a new partnership with the University of Bristol.
-We are delighted to be working with a university currently ranked among the top 10 in the UK and the top 100 in the world by The Times Higher Education.
-The University of Bristol has an international reputation for educational research and considerable expertise in initial teacher training.
+We are delighted to be working with a university with an international reputation for educational research.
+The University of Bristol’s School of Education is ranked in the top 5 nationally (2014 Research Excellence Framework) and among the top 50 in the world (2017 QS World Rankings).

-GITEP trainees will continue to receive the same outstanding school based training and be recommended for Qualified Teacher Status by GITEP but will now also be able to gain a PGCE awarded by the University of Bristol.
+GITEP trainees will continue to receive the same outstanding school based training and be recommended for Qualified Teacher Status by GITEP.
+They will now also be able to gain a PGCE awarded by the University of Bristol.

-University staff will come to professional studies sessions in Cheltenham or Gloucester to give some input for assignments and provide guidance on research methods.
-Trainees will be registered as students with the University and will have access to the University’s extensive education library.
-Alongside their school based training trainees will complete 3 assignments, each worth 20 Master’s credits, which will be supported by school based training managers and subject leaders and assessed by University staff.
+University staff will attend professional studies sessions in Cheltenham or Gloucester to give some input for assignments and provide guidance on research methods.
+In addition, trainees are registered as students with the University, giving them access to the University’s extensive education library.
+Alongside their school-based training trainees complete three assignments, supported by school based training managers and subject leaders.
+Each assignment is worth 20 Master’s credits.
+The assignments are assessed by University staff.